geotools/geotools/docs/user/tutorial/advanced/abstractdatastore.rst

       :start-after: // remove start
       :end-before: // remove end

-  To implement remove, we simply won't write out the original Feature.
+  To implement remove, we will skip over the origional feature (and just won't write it out).
   Most of the method is devoted to gathering up the information needed to issue a feature removed event.